 - Date of the agreement and the maturity date.

 - Requirements of the deed.

-- Legal provisions to follow in case of the default.
+- Legal provisions to follow in case of default.

 - Clauses for acceleration and alienation.

-- Any other details that borrower, lender and the trustee may want.
+- Any other details that the borrower, lender, and the trustee may want.

 Role of Trustee

 Without a trustee, there could be no such deed.
-A major requirement for being a trustee is that he or she should be impartial.
-A trustee needs to be impartial because there may come a time when he or she needs to sell the property to pay the lender, in case, the borrower defaults.
-Thus, if a trustee is not fair, he or she may try to affect the price to benefit either the lender or the borrower.
+A major requirement for being a trustee is that they should be impartial.
+A trustee needs to be impartial because there may come a time when they need to sell the property to pay the lender in case the borrower defaults.
+Thus, if a trustee is not fair, they may try to affect the price to benefit either the lender or the borrower.

 A point to note is that the foreclosure sale under a Deed of Trust does not require any judicial supervision in most states in the US.
 This means a trustee has the authority to sell the asset without needing any approval from the court.
 A trustee can go ahead with the sale 90 days after the Notice of Default.
 Also, the trustee needs to give a 21-days notice in a major circulating newspaper before selling the property.

 The borrower can get hold of the property by paying the loan amount and the trustee’s fees up to three months after the recordation of the Notice of Default.
 If the borrower is unable to pay, the trustee can sell the property through a trustee’s sale.
 In case the trustee is unable to sell the property, the property goes to the lender.
 The borrower has no right of redemption once the trustee sells the property.

 After selling the property, it is the duty of the trustee to pay back the lender.
 If, after paying the lender, the trustee is left with any excess amount, then that must go to the borrower.